 - Mega Man 3 used a very slightly less abrasive sound effect for recharging life meters from its predecessors.

 - Mega Man 3 changed the way Mega Man's mega-buster shots collided with boss characters.
 In previous entries, the sound effects were employed such that Mega Man's shots wouldn't register as a "hit" while the boss character's hit burst appeared on the screen.
-(About the "hit burst": every time you hit a robot master with a shot, a white flash would emanate from its body, indicating a successful hit.)
-In Mega Man 3, the sound effects made it sound as if every shot you fired came in contact with a robot master, instead of having some shots "pass through."
+(About the "hit burst": every time players hit a robot master with a shot, a white flash would emanate from its body, indicating a successful hit.)
+In Mega Man 3, the sound effects made it sound as if every shot fired came in contact with a robot master, instead of having some shots "pass through."
 However, as in previous games, only shots that resulted in the hit burst would deplete the boss characters' energy meter.